vaibhavlachhwani/auralis/dashboard/README.md

 ![Auralis Logo](./docs/auralis-logo.svg)

 This directory contains the source code for the Auralis dashboard, a modern and responsive web application built with React.
-It serves as the user interface for visualizing real-time network monitoring data provided by the Auralis backend services.
+It serves as the user interface for visualizing real-time and historical network monitoring data provided by the Auralis backend services.

 ## Features